-- 7.2.1.
+7.2.1.
 The distributions transferred by or for a Covered Employee from another qualified retirement plan or from an individual retirement account shall be credited to the Covered Employee's After-Tax Rollover Account, Roth Rollover Account and/or Taxable Rollover Account, as applicable.
-A Covered Employee shall be fully vested at all times in his After-Tax Rollover Account, Roth Rollover Account and Taxable Rollover Account. - 7.2.2.
+A Covered Employee shall be fully vested at all times in his After-Tax Rollover Account, Roth Rollover Account and Taxable Rollover Account.

+7.2.2.
 A Covered Employee's After-Tax Rollover Account, Roth Rollover Account and Taxable Rollover Account shall be distributed as otherwise provided under the Plan.

 Section 7.3.
 Additional Rollover Amounts.
-If an individual becomes a Participant as a result of a corporate transaction and elects to roll over a benefit from the prior employer's tax-qualified defined contribution plan, the Committee, in its sole discretion, may permit the rollover of outstanding loan balances.
-The Committee, in its sole discretion, may permit the rollover of an outstanding loan balance from the NBCU CAP by an Eligible Employee who transfers from a position at NBCUniversal that is not eligible to participate in the Plan to a position that is eligible to participate in the Plan.
+If an individual becomes a Participant as a result of a corporate transaction and elects to roll over a benefit from the prior employer's tax-qualified defined contribution plan, the Committee, in its sole discretion, may permit the rollover of outstanding loan balances; provided that each individual who becomes a Participant pursuant to that corporate transaction is afforded the same opportunity to roll over outstanding loan balances to the Plan; provided further that such determination by the Committee shall be made on an objective non-discriminatory basis.
+The Committee, in its sole discretion, may permit the rollover of an outstanding loan balance from the NBCU CAP by an Eligible Employee who transfers from a position at NBCUniversal that is not eligible to participate in the Plan to a position that is eligible to participate in the Plan; provided that such determination by the Committee shall be made on an objective non-discriminatory basis.